 – Do you ever feel like you’re trying to meet other’s expectations but fall short?

-– Do you come home at the end of a day and put on the clothes that really feel like ‘you’ and relax for the first time all day?
+– Do you come home at the end of a day and put on the clothes that really feel like ‘you’ ?

 – Do you find yourself buying things, or doing things to impress others?